Privacy & Data Protection Policy

 What are Cookies?

 Cookies are small files which are stored on your computer.
-They are designed to hold a modest amount of data specific to your website visit on our site.
+They are designed to hold data specific to your website visit on our site.

 Cookies help to improve your visit to our website by helping with the following: